ePrivacy and GPDR Cookie Consent by Cookie Consent How much value does planning approval add to your house?

 Quick summary

-Planning permission can add value to your home, often up to 10% in prime areas like London, which could mean thousands of pounds, or even more if it allows for land development.
-It’s a relatively cheap process, but the actual boost depends on location, the extent of work, and permission type.
-Outside high-demand areas, the increase will be smaller, with no house ever losing value from obtaining permission.
+Planning permission can add significant value to your home, often up to 10% in prime London areas, which could mean thousands or even £100,000 more, especially if it allows for extra bedrooms or extensions.
+The actual increase depends on location, type of permission, and whether it’s recent, as permissions last three years.
+Outside high-demand areas, the boost is usually smaller.

 When it comes to selling your home, everyone is after two things: a good price, and a quick turnaround.